There are several types of probems that may occur during your OPT or OPT application:

 - Photocopy of latest paper Form I-94 (both sides) or electronic I-94 record.
 (The electronic I-94 record is available ONLY to those with passport admission stamp.)

-- Original EAD Card, if applicable.
+- Copy of I-797 receipt notice and copy of original EAD Card, if applicable.

 - Form G-1145 to confirm receipt and obtain case number in advance of paper notification